 Notes Receivable from Participants-Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
-Interest income is recorded on the accrual basis.
+Interest income is recorded on an accrual basis.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses have been recorded as of December 31, 2022 or 2021.
+No allowance for credit losses have been recorded as of December 31, 2023, or 2022.
 Delinquent notes receivable are recorded as distributions on the basis of the terms of the Plan document.